-The atrium also developed what I think was already there, a love for religion or more specific, Catholicism.
+The atrium also developed what I think was already there, a love for religion or more specifically, Catholicism.
 Religion is my favorite subject in school.
 Having Jewish people in my family, the atrium helped me develop a basic understanding of that religion as well.

-I go to Catholic school, go to weekly mass there and attend mass with my family.
+I go to Catholic school, go to weekly mass there, and attend mass with my family.

-I was Baptized when I was almost 4 years old.
+I was baptized when I was almost 4 years old.
 I remember spending extra time in the atrium with Miss Cielito [Lane] understanding Baptism.
-I remember that day and I remember what Miss Cielito had told me about the water, oil, white and light and what they represent.
+I remember that day and I remember what Miss Cielito had told me about the water, oil, white, and light and what they represent.
 I didn’t completely understand how much deeper an experience being Baptized was with that added, but now I can.

 As I grew older and into level 2, the interest I had with my connection to God kept growing deeper.
-I memorized prayers, learned songs, learned books of the bible, timelines, parables and more.
+I memorized prayers, learned songs, learned books of the bible, timelines, parables, and more.

 The atrium grew up with me and in that my faith and love for God grew in me too.
-I knew God was there, but my experience in the atrium developed that into love, understanding and knowledge.
+I knew God was there, but my experience in the atrium developed that into love, understanding, and knowledge.

-If there was atrium for kids my age, I would still go.
+If there was an atrium for kids my age, I would still go.
 It’s a special place and one I will remember forever.
 I am grateful my parents sent me to it.”